Saikumar2129/Saikumar2129/README.md

 - 👋 Hi, I’m @Saikumar2129
-- 👀 I’m interested in programmin and developing front end applications
+- 👀 I’m interested in data science
-- 🌱 I have knowledge on web development
+- 🌱 I have knowledge on Data Science
-- 💞️ I’m looking to collaborate on any MNC
+- 💞️ I’m looking to collaborate in projects
 - 📫 How to reach me ...drop a mail on swarnapudi.sssk@gmail.com

 <!---